-The layout of the interior of the S60 feels uncluttered and luxurious.
+The layout of the interior of the new S60 feels uncluttered and luxurious.
 Subtle flourishes such as the curved décor trim panel and diamond-pattern finishes for the controls exude a sense of craftsmanship – this is a car where the thought that has gone into the selection and treatment of the materials used in it is abundantly clear.

 R-Design models, for example, focus on a more athletic, technical feel.
 With a Charcoal colour theme, Metal Mesh Aluminium décor panels and upholstery in Fine Nappa leather and Open Grid textile.
 The Contour seats also get contrasting stitching and piping.

 Robin has previously worked for luxury car brands such as Bentley, Bugatti and Rolls-Royce.
 “I learnt a lot,” he says.
 “And one of the main lessons was to use the best natural materials, respect them, and use them in the right way.
 As soon as you start using materials in an unnatural way, it stops looking real.
 Premium materials such as leather and wood must look, and feel, real.
 Used properly, these materials contribute to the sense of wellbeing that is so important to Volvo cars.”

 In the new S60 that sense of wellbeing is part of a unique driving experience.
 While Volvo Cars’ engineers have focused on creating a car that’s rewarding to drive, Robin and his team have crafted an interior that builds on those emotions.